-Typically when an offense has been reported to the Police Department, a uniformed officer takes the report and forwards it to the Criminal Investigations Division Commander for review.
-Cases are reviewed and assigned to detectives based on several solvability factors (e.g. Is there a named suspect, license plates number, physical evidence present, etc.).
+Typically when an offense has been reported to the Police Department, a uniformed officer takes the report and forwards it to the Criminal Investigations Division Lieutenant (Lt.
+Stengle) for review.
+Cases are reviewed and assigned to detectives based on several solvability factors (e.g. Is there a named suspect, license plate number, physical evidence present, etc.).

 Cases with workable leads take priority over cases that have a low probability of being solved.
 Some cases, by their very nature, are always assigned for follow-up.
-These types of cases would include homicides, robberies, sexual assaults, kidnappings, aggravated assaults and arsons.
+These types of cases would include homicides, robberies, sexual assaults, kidnappings, aggravated assaults, and arson.
 Once a detective receives a case with workable leads, the Detective will attempt to make contact with the complainant within 24 hours.

 While it is our goal to review and assign cases within 24 hours of the initial report, weekends and holidays will often delay the review and assignment process.
 To inquire about a case please call Lt.
-Brent Schacherl at (512) 930-3515 between the hours of 8 a.m. and 5 p.m.
+Tim Stengle (512) 930-2518 between the hours of 8 a.m. and 5 p.m.
 Monday through Friday.
 The Criminal Investigations Division is comprised of four separate units, each having distinct responsibilities as it relates to the criminal investigation process.

 Crimes Against Persons

-The Crimes Against Persons Unit investigates crimes related to: assaults, sexual assault, terroristic threat, injury to child/elderly, kidnapping, robbery, homicide, suicide, manslaughter, unattended deaths, child abuse/pornography, family violence, and missing persons.
+The Crimes Against Persons Unit investigates crimes related to assaults, sexual assault, terroristic threats, injury to child/elderly, kidnapping, robbery, homicide, suicide, manslaughter, unattended deaths, child abuse/pornography, family violence, and missing persons.